MuOssama/Eight8Puzzle/README.md

 you can change the initial position and make sure also to change the startIndex to index of zero also
 >startIndex = (2, 1)

+finnaly, main.exe and Answers.exe should be deleted as their havent any changes\
+you can use auto-py-to-exe to re-create the exe files or you simply run the Answers.py and main.py not the exe